 Confirmation actions can be life-savers for users by helping to prevent them from actions they really don’t want to happen, like deleting a photo album or losing important data.
 However, it’s important to not overuse these actions and bombard your users with them for actions that could easily be reversed.
 Confirmation chaos — using confirmation actions unnecessarily — can actually lead to increased user errors, according to Andrew Coyle’s article Designing Confirmation.

-Apps With Exceptional Navigation Design
+Exceptional App Navigation Design Examples

 A Critical Component For Success